tkkwa01/scpez/README.md

 ```

 ## 🧑‍🎓 How to use
 First, enter the server name, username, and password.
-Connect to the server and select the directory or file you want using the space key.
-Press the T key to copy the selected directory or file to your home directory.
+Connect to the server and select the directory or file you want using the `space key`.
+Press the `T key` to copy the selected directory or file to your home directory.
 If you transfer directories, the application will create a new directory named `SCP-EZ` in the home directory.
 The transferred files will be stored in the `SCP-EZ` directory.

 ##  👩‍💻 Keybindings